What is a Menopause Belly Fat? 8 Causes of a Menopausal Belly

 Sugary foods aren’t recommended, particularly if you want to shed menopausal belly fat.
 Not only is refined sugar unhealthy, but it also prevents the body from shedding belly fat.

-Natural sugars like those in fruits are not a problem because they have fiber meaning your body can break them down more quickly.
+Natural sugars, like those in fruits, are not a problem because they contain fiber, which allows your body to break them down more quickly.

 Spikes from refined sugars can cause insulin to increase, and too much insulin can cause blood sugar to be stored in the body as belly fat.